kmnvz-mayvez/Intro-machine-learning/README.md

 Categorical variables can be either nominal (with no inherent order) or ordinal (with a specified order).
 Methods for handling them include:
 - Integer encoding, where each categorical value is represented by a number.
 - One-hot encoding, where each categorical value is represented as a vector of numbers, with one value being 1 to denote the category.

+## Handling Multicollinearity

+Multicollinearity occurs when there is a strong correlation or relationship between two or more independent variables in a model.
+It can lead to problems in model interpretation and affect the stability of model coefficients.
+Here are some common strategies to address multicollinearity:

+- **Feature Selection:** Identify and remove one or more highly correlated variables from the model.
+This reduces redundancy in the model and can improve its stability.

+- **Principal Component Analysis (PCA):** PCA is a dimensionality reduction technique that can be used to transform correlated variables into a smaller set of uncorrelated variables, known as principal components.

+- **Combining Variables:** If possible, combine highly correlated variables into a single composite variable that retains the important information while reducing multicollinearity.

+- **VIF (Variance Inflation Factor):** Calculate the VIF for each variable to measure the extent of multicollinearity.
+Variables with high VIF values may need to be addressed.

+It's also important to note that the inaccurate use of dummy variables, especially when multiple dummy variables are included in the model, can introduce multicollinearity.
+Careful handling of dummy variables and their interpretation is necessary to avoid this issue.